CD Lugo: History

 The new board of directors was officially formed under the presidency of Emilio Núñez Torrón on Wednesday, 8 July 1953, after a merger between SG Lucense and CD Polvorín.
 CD Lugo played their first official match against Pontevedra CF on Sunday, 13 September 1953.
-Lugo won it 3:1.
+Lugo won it 3–1.
 With the new configuration of the Tercera División from the 1956–57 season Lugo permanently played there for many further years.
-In the 1961-62 Lugo led by the coach Luis Diestro won their first trophy, becoming Tercera División champion.
+In the 1961–62 Lugo led by the coach Luis Diestro won their first trophy, becoming Tercera División champion.

 Lugo earned promotion for the first time to Segunda División in 1992, but could not remain more than one season in the league.
-The 1992-93 season was unsuccessful for the club, as it had only 25 points in 38 games and finished in the 18th position among 20 teams.
+The 1992–93 season was unsuccessful for the club, as it had only 25 points in 38 games and finished in the 18th position among 20 teams.
 Lugo became a representative of the middle class of the Segunda División B. Between 1994 and 2000 the club had no problems retaining its place in the category.

 It took 20 years before the club earned promotion again to the second division after beating Cádiz in the last round of the promotion play-offs, after a penalty shootout.

 In 2013 the club started their second consecutive season in the Segunda.
 Lugo finished in 12th position with 54 points, just 4 points from being relegated to Segunda División B.

 The 2014–15 season was the sixth and the last for coach Quique Setién.
 With 49 points Lugo reached 15th position and achieved their goal to retain its place in Segunda División.
 Luis Milla was chosen as a new coach for the 2015–16 season.
 Unfortunately, he left the club in February 2016.
-He explained that it was due to personal reasons and the club accepted his resignation.
+He explained that it was for personal reasons and the club accepted his resignation.

 In October 2017, after twelve rounds of the 2017–18 season, Lugo for the first time in their history led the table of the Segunda División.
 However, the team finished that season in the 12th position.

-During the 2018-19 season Lugo was fighting to stay in the Segunda División, and finally ended up on the 18th position which allowed them to remain in the Spanish Second Division for a seventh consecutive season.
+During the 2018–19 season Lugo was fighting to stay in the Segunda División, and finally ended up on the 18th position which allowed them to remain in the Spanish Second Division for a seventh consecutive season.
 The club went undefeated in the last 6 games of the season which helped them finish just 2 points above the relegation zone.

+In the 2022–23 Season, Lugo were relegated to third division, ending their 11 years in second division.